Non-linear spiral waves in accretion discs

 \subsection{Ultra non-linear waves}

 We now consider the very high amplitude case, involving strong shocks.
-We make the over-simplification of ignoring the secular evolution of the background state (and $\tilde{\mathcal{H}}$ and $\mathcal{U}$) due to the shocks, strictly necessary to restore consistency with the Rankine--Hugoniot conditions.
+We make the over-simplification of ignoring the secular evolution of the background state (and $\tilde{\mathcal{H}}$ and $\mathcal{U}$) due to the shocks, strictly necessary to restore consistency with the Rankine--Hugoniot conditions (we state the induced radial evolution of the wave action flux $\mathcal{B}$ due to shocks in section \ref{WAES}).
 We do however strictly enforce mass flux continuity, tangential velocity continuity (equivalent to continuity in $\eta$), and only permit (physical) shocks from supersonic to subsonic flow.
 The resulting solutions remain of the same character as those considered in section \ref{SFSW}, with $\tilde{\mathcal{H}} = \mathcal{V}_m(\mathcal{U})$ throughout the oscillation.
 They contain a smooth flow through the sonic point before a shock back to the subsonic section of the loop.
 The profile and phase space of such solutions are sketched in figure \ref{UNLPP}.
 In practice, momentum flux continuity and entropy generation are enforced by allowing for long radial variations in $\tilde{\mathcal{H}} = \mathcal{V}_m(\mathcal{U})$ as the wave propagates inwards (a force would be necessary to maintain the wave against dissipation otherwise), as well as slow modifications the background disc state.

 Waves of a higher amplitude, carrying a larger angular momentum flux, are possible for more loosely wound spirals, with larger $\mathcal{U}$, and correspondingly trace a larger loop in phase space (which approaches an ellipse as $\mathcal{U} \to \infty$).
 However, increasing $\mathcal{U}$ also increases the azimuthal extent of an oscillation.